lalessan/logAz/README.md

 Python script to display data in logAzimuthal projection

 ## Requirements
-To run the example, it is required to have installed:
+To run the example, it is required to have:
 * [Geopandas](https://geopandas.org/)
 * [Matplotlib](https://matplotlib.org/)
 * [Osmnx](https://github.com/gboeing/osmnx)